putoutjs/printer/README.md

 ### `traverse`

-When are you needing to traverse node, you can use `traverse`:
+When you need to traverse node path, you can use `traverse`:

 ```js
 print(ast, {